Georgia Do Not Resuscitate (DNR) Form

 Signing Requirements

-A DNR order must be signed by the patient’s physician.
+The patient’s physician must sign this DNR form.
 The patient or their authorized representative must consent to the execution of the form.[1]

 Do Not Resuscitate (Preview)